 Hearing in Mice: Mice (Mus musculus) have become important models in the study of hearing, and the number and variety of genetically engineered mouse strains makes them ideal models for studies of deafness.
 However, auditory studies using awake and behaving mice are scarce.
 For this reason, we study the hearing abilities of mice using operant conditioning techniques.
 We have measured audiograms, temporal resolution, amplitude resolution, and the perception of complex stimuli by normal hearing and cannabinoid receptor knockout mice.
-We are also comparing hearing by male and female, young and old, and noise exposed mice.
+We are also comparing hearing in male and female, young and old, and noise exposed mice, including mouse models of Alzheimer’s disease and autism spectrum disorder.
 Finally, we are determining the effects of various levels and time courses of noise exposures on tinnitus.

 Ultrasonic Vocalization Production, Preference, and Perception by Mice: Several studies have shown that house mice reliably emit ultrasonic vocalizations (USVs) in a variety of situations, especially during non-aggressive interactions such as courtship.
 Vocal signals have been thought to play an important communicative role in facilitating or inhibiting social interactions involved in reproductive behavior in other species of animals, but little is known about the role of these vocalizations in mice.
 Historically, the majority of experiments measuring vocalizations in mice have been conducted on male mice during male-female dyadic interactions.
 Our lab is focusing on the female-emitted USVs during these social/ investigative experiences in an attempt to test the functional significances, if any, of the female-emitted USVs.
 We are also trying to determine what features of mouse USVs are important in preference studies.
 Finally, we are trying to determine if various USVs fit into categories, much like human words or bird calls, in psychoacoustic studies.